9 Natural Ways to Lower Your Blood Pressure

 However, any amount of physical activity brings benefits, particularly to cardiovascular health.
 For suggested resistance exercises, check out these easy upper body exercises for seniors.

 You can even combine chores with sessions of physical activity.
 Many chores you might already do count as moderate physical activity.
-These chores include gardening for 30–45 minutes, wheeling yourself in wheelchair for 30–40 minutes or raking leaves for 30 minutes.
-Examples of some physical activities you could try out include walking two miles in 30 minutes or one mile in 15 minutes, or performing water aerobics for 30 minutes.
+These chores include gardening for 30–45 minutes, wheeling yourself in a wheelchair for 30–40 minutes or raking leaves for 30 minutes.
+Examples of some physical activities you could try include walking two miles in 30 minutes or one mile in 15 minutes, or performing water aerobics for 30 minutes.
 Small modifications to your daily routine can also add up and help get you moving.
 For example, use stairs instead of an elevator, get off the bus one or two stops early and walk the rest of the way, or park your car at the far end of the lot when going shopping.